kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

   output:
     ...
 ```
-> **NOTE:** Usage of a `custom` output will put the LogPipeline in [unsupported mode](#unsupported-mode).
+> **NOTE:** If you use a `custom` output, you put the LogPipeline in the [unsupported mode](#unsupported-mode).

-Instead of defining a filter, you can [annotate](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes#kubernetes-annotations) your workload in the following way.
-Here, the parser is activated only for the annotated workload.
+Instead of defining a filter, you can [annotate](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes#kubernetes-annotations) your workload in the following way (here, the parser is activated only for the annotated workload):

 ```yaml
 apiVersion: v1